zenosu/gitbattle/README.md

 ##Motivation
 This project is designed for React & Redux practice, to provide a thorough understanding of the React and Redux ecosystem while building up the gitbattle app.
+This Project has two development phases:

+####Phas f,gmndsf,jgn,e 1: Develop the React components of the gitbattle app.
+####Phase 2: Add on Redux state management patterns and End-to-End testing.

 ##Features
 - **[React](https://facebook.github.io/react/)** for component development